patrick-ogrady/snowplow/README.md

 make docker-build
 ```

+_To use Docker on Google Cloud, you may need to prepend `sudo` to this command._

 ### Start Node
 This command starts a Docker container that starts `avalanchego` and
 the health monitoring mechanism from `snowplow`.